jitamin/jitamin/doc/search.md

 Advanced Search Syntax
 ======================

-Hiject uses a simple query language for advanced search.
+Jitamin uses a simple query language for advanced search.
 You can search in tasks, comments, subtasks, links but also in the activity stream.

 Example of query